top of page

 Robert Frank

-Adam is keen to use the power of black and white photography to evoke thought and consideration of viewpoints and mindsets, and the need to challenge convention, history and direction.
+I like to use the power of black and white photography to evoke thought and reconsideration of viewpoints and mindsets.

-He likes to portray difference and how fortunate and blessed people we are to have difference at all levels of our world – from within our local communities to a more a global level.
-By showing difference, be it in interests, ways of life or doing, stronger cultural influences, or in direction, an opportunity is created for a little more engagement and harmony in the world.
-There is so much beauty in difference, and the challenge for him is how to show this in his work.
+I aim to portray difference and how fortunate and blessed we are to have difference at all levels of our world – from within our local communities to a global level.
+By showing difference, be it in interests, ways of life and doing, stronger cultural influences, or in direction, an opportunity is created for a little more engagement and harmony in the world.
+There is so much beauty in difference, and the challenge is how to show this in my work.

-He is also committed to making images which show the beauty of the natural environment – but also the impact humanity has on it.
-Increasingly it is also possible to show the damage and impacts on individuals and communities, which while predictable, often seem to be surprising.
+I am also committed to making images which show the beauty of the natural environment – but also the impact humanity has on it.
+Increasingly it is possible to show this damage and how it impacts on individuals and communities.
+These impacts, while often predicted, somehow seem to be surprising.

 stainless shop 3_edited.jpg